 I love the colors and the large and jolly joining stitches on this large piece from Chahuaytire…

 I run into CTTC pieces all over the place.
-My students bring them to class, I saw them in Santa Fe NM at the Folk Art Festival, they were at Convergence, in Cusco of course, on my many visits there and at CNCH.
-I never tire of seeing them, fondling and photographing them and yes, I finally bought my first piece for a teaching aid at CNCH.
+Friends I stay with in my travels show them to me, I saw them in Santa Fe NM at the Folk Art Festival, they were at Convergence, in Cusco of course, on my many visits there and at CNCH.
+I never tire of seeing them, fondling and photographing them and yes, I finally bought my first piece at CNCH.

 I did some other shopping…